 This course is a workshop in improvisational technique as applied to acting, performance art, and playwriting.
 Students will practice exercises to help them develop improvisational techniques and then apply those techniques to both written and unwritten scenes.
-Prerequisite: ENG 101 English Composition I, ART 110 Theater Arts I.
+Prerequisite: Prerequisites: ENG 101 & ART 110, or permission of instructor.